mguthrieabf/cobalt/docs/notifications_overview.rst

 =====================

 Sometimes you don't want to immediately notify a user but you do want to set them up for later notifications.
-For example, if a user posts a an article in a Forum, they may want to be notified when someone comments on it.
+For example, if a user posts an article in a Forum, they may want to be notified when someone comments on it.

-In this case you should call :func:`notifications.cviews.create_user_notification`.
+In this case you should call :func:`notifications.views.create_user_notification`.

 This will set up a rule to listen for the events that you request.
-If you no longer want this (for example, if the post is deleted), then you should call :func:`notifications.cviews.delete_user_notification`.
+If you no longer want this (for example, if the post is deleted), then you should call :func:`notifications.views.delete_user_notification`.

 Event Types
 -----------